 Our client’s injuries to her foot included:

-• Complete tear of the anterior talofibular ligament.
+- Complete tear of the anterior talofibular ligament.

-• Complete tear of the calcaneofibular ligament.
+- Complete tear of the calcaneofibular ligament.

-• Sprain of the deltoid ligament.
+- Sprain of the deltoid ligament.

-• Non-displaced fracture of the cuboid with associated bone-marrow edema.
+- Non-displaced fracture of the cuboid with associated bone-marrow edema.

-• Bone-marrow contusion involving the anterior process of the talus.
+- Bone-marrow contusion involving the anterior process of the talus.

-Due to these injuries, our client had to undergo months of offices visits, painful physical therapy, injections, and ultimately a surgery.
+Due to these injuries, our client had to undergo months of office visits, painful physical therapy, injections, and ultimately a surgery.
 Even after the extensive treatment she received, our client still had pain and discomfort in her foot and limited range of motion.
 She even had to give up her job at Delta Airlines because she was unable to stand for long periods of time.

-After being retained, The Champion Firm Personal Injury Attorneys sent Open Records Act requests to the City of Atlanta to determine who was responsible for the hole.
-Our investigation concluded the City was responsible.
 As a result, we had to send an ante litem notice to the City within six months of our client’s injury as required by O.C.G.A. § 36-33-5.
 Ante litem notices are required in Georgia when there is a claim against a City, County, or the State.
 There are different requirements for each.
 The purpose of this requirement is to put the governmental entity on notice of the claim and give it the opportunity to investigate and settle the case before a lawsuit is filed.

-In our case, the City declined to settle the case.
-As a result, we filed a lawsuit against the City of Atlanta in the State Court of Clayton County.
-We also named the Atlanta Airlines Terminal Corporation (AATC) as a defendant because they manage the terminal at Hartsfield-Jackson Atlanta International Airport.
 The City of Atlanta responded to the lawsuit and initially denied that it was negligent.
 The City claimed it was not responsible for the hole, and that it was not a hazard.
-Through depositions and written discovery, The Champion Firm was able to prove that the City was responsible for the area, and that it was negligent for allowing the hole to exist and in failing to repair it.
+Through depositions and written discovery, The Champion Firm, Personal Injury Attorneys, P.C. was able to prove that the City was responsible for the area, and that it was negligent for allowing the hole to exist and in failing to repair it.
 The City requested that we mediate the case to try to settle it without going to trial.

 The Outcome: $700,000 Client Settlement